 “Only 1% of all the security tests done for the project where CI Fuzz* was used were fuzz tests, but through them, we find about 57% of vulnerabilities.”

 *CI Fuzz is a CI/CD-agnostic platform for automated security testing.
 The platform helps developers to protect themselves against unexpected edge cases.
 It empowers them to fix bugs during development and to achieve reproducible testing results.
 Watch our demo to see how it works in action.

 Fuzzing: the Vaccine for Your Software?

 Let’s look into a current-day example.
 During the last month, we all read a lot about medicine and how all these vaccines are working and somehow it reminded me of software.
 If you think about it, software is basically also an ecosystem of hundreds of thousands of functions that are somehow living inside the microcontroller.
 How long your software will “live” really depends on your quality standards during production.
 In order to better understand how software can evolve, we should have the means to measure the interactions between these different functions to see what combinations are most fit.
-I believe that as software complexity increases, fuzzing enables us to make sure that our software evolves securely - without hiring 200 security experts to review our code!
+I believe that as software complexity increases (which is especially true for embedded security testing), fuzzing enables us to make sure that our software evolves securely - without hiring 200 security experts to review our code!

 How Do We Prepare for Machine Learning in the Automotive Industry?

 Honestly, right now I do not see another way than with fuzz testing.
 We need testing methods that can protect us against the different additional attacks, coming from the arrival of machine learning in the automotive sector.
 Especially, since the consequences of someone getting access to my vehicle or gaining remote control, can be devastating.

 About Victor Marginean